Family Vacation Down Under

 Now for crocodile gourmet: the captain tells us that tourists claim that crocodile tastes like chicken, but that’s because they’ve only had farmed crocodile that are fed chickens.
 This part of world knows what crocodile tastes like.
 Barbecued, it’s a savory oily meat, pungent and sweet at the same time.

 Back in our crocodile room, the four of us sing a Kookaburra round.
-My daughter and I sing about the joyful Kookaburra laughing in its tree and eating gum drops, while John and Ethan try to drone us out with a different version:
+My daughter and I sing about the joyful Kookaburra laughing in its tree and eating gum drops, while my travel partner and son try to drone us out with a different version:

 Kookaburra sits on an electric wire

 Jumping up and down cuz his tail’s on fire.

 Fry, Kookaburra, fry Kookaburra, how tasty you will be.

 The effect is symphonic and side-splitting, but the maid out in the hallway skips our room.
 No towels tonight.